- The Commission explains that the delegated act sets reportable KPIs and first sustainability indicators for rating data centres.

 Annex VII groups the required information into site identity, capacity and activity data, and performance indicators for the last full calendar year.
 A useful reporting pack should therefore combine legal-entity ownership data with technical facility data and measured annual performance values.

 The Directive names performance topics rather than a single metric: energy consumption, power utilisation, temperature set points, waste heat utilisation, water usage, and use of renewable energy.
-Until the delegated act under Article 33(3) applies, Annex VII points to the CEN/CENELEC EN 50600-4 data-centre facilities and infrastructure series where applicable.
+Annex VII pointed to the CEN/CENELEC EN 50600-4 data-centre facilities and infrastructure series where applicable until Delegated Regulation (EU) 2024/1364 entered into force; that Regulation now sets the information and key-performance-indicator methodology for reporting.

 Delegated Regulation (EU) 2024/1364 is the first phase of an EU-wide scheme to rate data-centre sustainability.
 The Commission states that the delegated act sets out the information and key performance indicators to be reported and defines the first sustainability indicators for rating data centres.

-Article 12 also required the Commission to assess available submitted data by 15 May 2025 and report to the European Parliament and Council, including possible further measures such as minimum performance standards and a net-zero data-centre-sector feasibility assessment.
-Teams should avoid assuming a final minimum-performance standard unless they can point to a later binding measure.
+Article 12 required the Commission to assess available submitted data by 15 May 2025 and report to the European Parliament and Council, including possible further measures such as minimum performance standards and a net-zero data-centre-sector feasibility assessment.
+The Commission published an assessment of the 2024 reporting period in July 2025.
+Its current data-centre page says a Data Centre Energy Efficiency Package is still being prepared and that a consultation on the draft rating regulation ran from 26 March to 23 April 2026.
+These reports, plans, and draft work do not themselves impose a final minimum-performance standard.

 A defensible evidence file should let a reviewer trace each public or database-reported value back to the site boundary, meter or operational system, calculation method, and approval owner.
 The highest-risk gaps are usually threshold calculations, unreviewed confidentiality exclusions, and performance numbers copied from dashboards without a stable reporting boundary.